 Pros:

-• Rate Reduction: Possible interest rate reduction for automatic payments.
+- Rate Reduction: A possible interest rate reduction for automatic payments.

 Cons:

-• Loan Limits: Like other banks, there are borrowing caps which might not suit all students, especially those in high-cost courses.
+- Loan Limits: Like other banks, there are borrowing caps that might not suit all students, especially those in high-cost courses.

 6. Goldman Sachs Group Inc. (Marcus by Goldman Sachs)